 Looking for a Forex Broker in Dubai?
 Introducing DFSA Forex Brokers

-There is one special area of Dubai, known as the Dubai International Financial Centre (DIFC), where things are a little different than the rest of the city, and indeed the rest of the United Arab Emirates.
+There is one special area of Dubai, known as the Dubai International Financial Centre (DIFC), where things are a little different from the rest of the city, and indeed the rest of the United Arab Emirates.

 What is the DIFC?

-DFSA regulated brokers and the DFSA
+DFSA-regulated brokers and the DFSA

 - Credit and banking services